 - Travel guide to visit the most beautiful places in Porto

 Before reading my top, I suggest you watch my short video in the historic centre of Porto.
 You’ll have the opportunity to see most of the places I mention in this article:

 1. Aliados Avenue (Avenida dos Aliados)

-The Aliados Avenue is the centre and heart of Porto city.
+The avenue Avenida dos Aliados is the centre and heart of Porto city.
 At the top of this avenue you can find the beautiful building housing Porto’s city hall.
-Going downwards to Ribeira make a little detour to São Bento train station and enjoy the beautiful glazed tiles.
+Going downwards to Ribeira, make a little detour to São Bento train station and enjoy the beautiful glazed tiles.

 One of the things to do in Porto that should be on your list is a visit to Bolhão Market – here you’ll discover the real nature of Porto’s inhabitants, welcoming and friendly.

 Built in 1914 to gather the city’s merchants until then scattered across Porto, Bolhão Market still is an important place to visit.
 You will find florists and fresh products like fish, meat and vegetables.